Vera Tan: Career

 At the 2013 SEA Games, Tan won the gold medal in duilian discipline with her partner Valerie Wee Ling En.
 At the 2015 SEA Games, she won the gold medal in compulsory taijijian.
 Tan competed in the 2016 World Taijiquan Championships, where she won the gold medal in Optional Taijiquan.

 At the 2022 World Games in Birmingham in the United States, Tan won the bronze medal in taijiquan & taijijian.

 Tan competed in the 2023 World Combat Games, where she finished in fifth place in the taolu all-round.
 She then competed in the 2023 World Wushu Championships in Fort Worth, United States, where she won the bronze medal.

 In August 2024, Tan competed in the World Taijiquan Championships, where she won the gold medal in Optional Taijijian and New Yang Style Taijiquan as well as the bronze medal in Optional Taijiquan.
 The following month, she competed in the 2024 Asian Wushu Championships where she won a bronze medal in taijiquan.

 Personal life

-Tan married fellow wushu practicioner Jowen Lim on 28 December 2024.
+Tan married fellow wushu practitioner Jowen Lim on 28 December 2024.